buildingSMART/bSDD/Documentation/bSDD API.md

 ## GraphQL
 The data can also be accessed via GraphQL.
 [GraphiQL TEST playground](https://test.bsdd.buildingsmart.org/graphiql).

+Note: the links below do not work in a browser as you need to POST data to them (GET does not work).

 The URL to send your GraphQL requests to:
 - test: https://test.bsdd.buildingsmart.org/graphql